pematon/mysql-session-handler/README.md

 ## Features

-- For security reasons Session ID is stored as MD5 hash into database.
+- For security reasons, Session ID is stored in the database as an MD5 hash.
+- Multi-Master Replication friendly (tested in Master-Master row-based replication setup).